- Genre: Supernatural, Slice of Life, Drama

 On the other had, we see the return of Reiko’s influence.
 Once again numerous falshbacks reveil details of her life and new Yokai contantly mistake Natsume for his grandmother.
 Just like in season 1, the various Yokai seem genuinly hurt that Riko never visited them.
 We know Reiko died young but I’m begining to think it may also have been unexpected…

 One little thing I’ve been noticing every season is that Nyanko and Natsume’s evolving relationship seems to be mirrored in their sleeping arrangements.
 Nyanko started out with his own bed in Natsume’s room, this bed eventually got moved right next to Natsume’s own and soon it was no longer in use as Natsume and Nyanko shared a bed.
 This season, Nyanko sleeps directly ON Natsume.
 I’ve had cats do that, it is not comfortable.
 I liked that they kept this tiny little trend going.
-It’s these little things that really make this show feel like an old friend and there are tons of them.
+It’s these little things that really make Natsume’s Book of Friends feel like an old friend and there are tons of them.

 But wait, I’ve kept the best for last.
 Or before last, I’ll get into those extras later.
 For me, and you too, trust me, Matoba is always welcome.
 Never has a character so consistently left me wanting more and every time he swaggers onto the stage, you can bet that it’s going to be a fun episode.
 This season was no exception and the early Matoba two parter was a fun romp and a return to the more action driven episodes.
 And then came the Flashbacks.